-Stockholders may contact our board of directors as a group or any individual director by sending written correspondence to the following address: Board of Directors - MACOM Technology Solutions Holdings, Inc., Attn: General Counsel, 100 Chelmsford Street, Lowell, Massachusetts 01851.
+Stockholders may contact our board of directors as a group or any individual director by sending written correspondence to the following address: Board of Directors - MACOM Technology Solutions Holdings, Inc.,

+Attn: General Counsel, 100 Chelmsford Street, Lowell, Massachusetts 01851.
 Stockholders should clearly specify in each communication the name(s) of the group of directors or the individual director to whom the communication is addressed.
 The General Counsel will review all correspondence and will forward to the board of directors or an individual director a summary of the correspondence received and copies of correspondence that the General Counsel determines requires the attention of the board of directors or such individual director.
-The board of directors or such individual director.
+The board of directors and any individual director may at any time request copies and review all correspondence received by the General Counsel that is intended for the board of directors or such individual director.